frictionlessdata/frictionless-prototype-py/docs/target/extracting-data/README.md

        5             4  Spain              47

-In Python we have can do the same providing a glob for the `extract` function but instead we will use `extract_package` providing a package descriptor:
+In Python we can do the same by providing a glob for the `extract` function, but instead we will use `extract_package` by providing a package descriptor:

 ```python